The sound came first.

 Jae-min did not look away.

 He did not close his eyes.
-He stood in the doorway and watched the informant's body fall forward onto the mattress, on top of Marisol, their blood mingling on the white sheets in a dark, spreading pool.
+He stood in the doorway and watched the informant's body fall forward onto the mattress, on top of Marisol, their blood mingling on the stained sheets in a dark, spreading pool.

 He stood there until the last of the twitching stopped.
 Until the room was completely, utterly still.